 In this tutorial you will learn about so called "Switch Nodes" (or "Switches").

 Switch Node are decision points in a call flow.
-You can imagine them as gatekeeper that use the conditions defined by triggers to know where to send a call.
+You can imagine them as gatekeeper that use the conditions defined by triggers to know which door to open for a call.

 To make it less theoretical, let's look at the example at hand:

-- The gatekeeper Switch first checks if there is a special date added to the calendar.
-If so, the call is forwarded to a sorry prompt.
+- The gatekeeper Switch asks the first trigger if there is a special date added to the calendar.
+If so, the call is forwarded to a sorry audio player.

-- Next, if there is no special date, the gatekeeper Switch checks if the caller reaches the platform within business hours.
-If not, it is also forwarded to a sorry prompt.
+- Next, if there is no special date, the gatekeeper Switch checks in with the next trigger to see if the caller reaches the platform within business hours.
+If not, it is also forwarded to a sorry audio.

-- Finally, the gatekeeper Switch checks if any agents are enabled.
-If not, the customer is welcomed by the platform and then again forwarded to a sorry prompt.
+- Finally, if the call was made within business hours, the gatekeeper Switch asks the last trigger if any agents are enabled.
+If not, the customer is welcomed by the platform and then again forwarded to a sorry audio.

 - Only if the reply from the trigger is "YES - an agent is enabled", the caller will be welcomed and forwarded to the Automatic Call Distribution module.